 - The reduction in air pollution in Greater London would be miniscule – about 0.1% in the important PM2.5 emissions for example (see Page 48 of the Report).
 Nobody is going to notice this and it won’t have any significant impact on health outcomes.

-- The negligible impact on health is show in tables 6.2 onwards and the report states that “health benefits from reductions in PM2.5 are relatively small”.
+- The negligible impact on health is shown in tables 6.2 onwards and the report states that “health benefits from reductions in PM2.5 are relatively small”.

 - The problem of people visiting hospitals within the zone who are not able to use public transport for a variety of reasons (such as vulnerable to covid or other infections) is mentioned and there is a congestion/ULEZ refund scheme operated by hospitals but many people don’t know about it.
 It is also complex to make a claim as this writer knows from personal experience.